helen-bovington/analog_music_synth/README.md

 - A block diagram showing the whole system integration including the 9DOF and sEMG sensors, ESP32 chips, communication protocol, analog circuit, and power amp leading to the speaker.

+technical_report.pdf

+- A document which organizes and details all aspect of the project.
+It includes all the communication and ML code, decription of the movement library, detailed descriptions of the analog blocks, and short overview of the PCB fabrication process.